coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-4-1-build-a-semantic-accessible-responsive-reusable-navigation.md

 I've linted the CSS with [CSSLint](http://csslint.net/), and the JavaScript with [ESLint](https://eslint.org/demo/).
 The CSS is 450 bytes minified and gzipped.
 The JavaScript is 523 bytes minimifed and gzipped.

-In order to arrive at my solution, I've read tutorial after tutorial.
-This final product the responsive hamburger navigation from [Tania Rascia's Responsive Dropdown Navigation Bar](https://www.taniarascia.com/responsive-dropdown-navigation-bar/).
+In order to arrive at my solution, I've read tutorial after tutorial and synthesized information from some truly fantastic developers and designers.
+This final product incorporates the responsive hamburger navigation from [Tania Rascia's Responsive Dropdown Navigation Bar](https://www.taniarascia.com/responsive-dropdown-navigation-bar/).
 I used concepts and some markup from [Adobe's Accessible Mega Menu](https://adobe-accessibility.github.io/Accessible-Mega-Menu/).
 I used ideas from [Smashing Magazine's Building Accessible Menu Systems](https://www.smashingmagazine.com/2017/11/building-accessible-menu-systems/), and I'd like to give a special shout out to [Chris Ferdinandi grappling with this problem and why it's so hard](https://gomakethings.com/i-was-wrong-about-javascript-free-dropdowns/).
 His blog posts inspired me to write my own.
 I also relied on Chris pretty heavily when it came to [optimizing my JavaScript using event delegation](https://gomakethings.com/why-event-delegation-is-a-better-way-to-listen-for-events-in-vanilla-js/).

 ## Specifications

 The navigation needs to use semantic HTML.
 It needs to be accessible.
 It needs to be responsive.
 It needs to accommodate top-level links, navigation items with limited options, and items with a larger body of content/more options.
-We need to be able to change the content of the navigation with ease.
+Users should be able to change the content of the navigation with ease.

 ## Stack